mgba-emu/gbatek/index.md

 is written in units of 16bits.

-CAUTION: Writing 16bit units to [dest-1] instead of 8bit units to [dest] means the reading from [dest-1] won't work, ie. the "Vram" function works only with disp=001h..FFFh, but not with disp=000h.
+CAUTION: Writing 16bit units to [dest-1] instead of 8bit units to [dest] means that reading from [dest-1] won't work, ie. the "Vram" function works only with disp=001h..FFFh, but not with disp=000h.

 If the size of the compressed data is not a multiple of 4, please adjust it as